FY 2015

 ★ Activity Report

-Ryukoku University-Higashitakasegawa Environmental Protection and Jizo Bon Project Team
+Ryukoku University, Higashitakase River Environmental Protection and Jizo Bon Project Team

-The Higashitakase River is cleaned and mowed by local organizations, neighborhood associations and neighborhood associations, and students of the Fushimi Technical High School's Department of System Engineering.
-Last year's volunteer activities at the Kawakubo Town Jizo Basin, which was set against the backdrop of the Higashi-Takase River, were very well received by the local community.
-This year, I would like to be involved in cleanup activities on the Higashi-Takase River and participate in environmental protection and community development.
-In addition to simply participating in events, we would like to deepen the history and research of the Jizo Basin and make it an activity that can share the results with the local community.
+The Higashi-Takase River is cleaned up and mowed by local groups, neighborhood associations, and students from the Department of Systems Engineering at Fushimi Technical High School.
+Last year, I participated as a volunteer in the activities of the Kawakubo Town Jizo Basin, which was held against the backdrop of the Higashi-Takase River, and was very well received by the local community.
+This year, I would like to be involved in the cleanup activities of the Higashitakase River and participate in environmental protection and community development.
+In addition to simply participating in the event, we would like to deepen the history and research of the Jizo Bon and share the results with the local community.

 [300,000 yen]